 Getting a Fresno DUI with a BAC of 0.15 Percent or Higher

-Aside from a regular DUI (.08% or higher), your penalties will increase if you are found with a BAC of .15% or greater.
-The government has the ability to enhance your charges if this can be proven.
+A BAC of 0.15% is relatively high and is nearly double the legal limit.
+Aside from a regular DUI (.08% or higher), your penalties will increase if you have a BAC of .15% or greater.
+The government can enhance your charges if they can be proven.

 What are Fresno DUI penalties?